ACI Concrete Strength Testing Technician Practice Test

 Get further explanation with Examzify DeepDiveBeta

-The diameter of the specimen
+Width, depth, and weight of the specimen

-The weight of the specimen
+Material, age, and size of the specimen

 Next Question